houdini91/go-baby-go-remote/README.md

 ## 📡 Current Status

 **Phase:** RF reverse engineering and protocol decoding of produced by **weelye**.
-**Focus:** Safely emulating the stock remote behavior and identifying opportunities for dual control

 | Item                  | Status |
 |-----------------------|--------|